joshdplo/joshdplo.me/src/content/keeps/joshdplo-v1-release.md

 This is the write-up for the first version of my website.
 If you want to skip the heart-wrenching background story, you can [jump to the release notes](#v1-release-notes) or [visit the github repo](https://github.com/joshdplo/joshdplo.me).

 ## Background
 When I was looking for my very first front-end job, almost 10 years ago now, it seemed like a no-brainer that I wouldn't get very far without first creating a portfolio site.
-Naturally, set out to I create a portfolio with great care, made it look nice, and was ready to show it off.
-After going to my first interview, I noticed that the recruiter had removed my portfolio site from the resume that was being sent to companies.
+After going to my first interview, I noticed that the recruiter had removed the link to my portfolio site from the resume that was being sent to companies.
 I called her up and told her that she forgot to include my website on the resume.
 She told me it was on purpose - she said nobody cared about portfolio sites, and it might do more harm than good, so she removed it.
 I was so mad!
 I had put a lot of energy into my site!

 I always have a laugh when I think about that experience today.
 She was the recruiter, and even though it baffled me, I figured she knew what she was doing.
 She was able to place me at a great company, so everything worked out in the end.
 I spent the next 3 years at that company, and then got my second front-end job through a co-worker, skipping the job hunt process.
 After five years at my second job, I decided to take an extended break.

-Now that the break has come to an end, it's time to get a new job.
-It never really occured to me during the day-to-day at my agency job to take screenshots and write detailed notes for client websites and features.
-I suppose keeping records could have helped in the job search, but ---LEFT OFF HERE---
+Now that the break has come to an end, it's time to get a new job!

 ## Data Wrangling
 From the beginning, I knew that I wanted a way to list my favorite movies, shows, games, and music.
 In order to accomplish this, I needed to decide where the data would be coming from.
 I had just discovered [themoviedb.org](https://www.themoviedb.org/), fallen in love with it, and saw that they had an API.
 Movies and shows were decided.
 For games, most of what I play is on Steam, and they have an API, so that was an easy choice.